-These impressive numbers led St. Olaf to win a national award for the highest voting rate among private, four-year colleges participating in the ALL IN Campus Democracy Challenge.
+These impressive numbers led St. Olaf to win a national award for the highest voting rate among all colleges and universities participating in the ALL IN Campus Democracy Challenge.

 St. Olaf also won the Minnesota Democracy Cup for having the highest voting rate for private colleges in Minnesota.